Glasgow Queen Street station – currently the site one of our biggest improvement projects – is 179 years old this week.

 Here are seen things you didn’t know about Scotland’s third-busiest railway station:

-1 – The number of people using Glasgow Queen Street is set to increase by 40% to reach 28 million by 2030.
-That’s why we’re working to create a spacious and accessible transport hub that has been carefully designed to be a positive and prominent addition to Glasgow’s historic George square.
+1 – Before the pandemic, the number of people using Glasgow Queen Street was set to increase by 40% to reach 28 million by 2030.
+That’s why we’re working to create a spacious and accessible transport hub for when we return to normal times.
+It's been carefully designed to be a positive and prominent addition to Glasgow’s historic George square.

 2 – We removed more than 14,000 tons of material when we demolished redundant 1970s buildings in front of the station to make way for the huge upgrades – and recycled 94% of it.
 The material was the equivalent of 700 skips!
 We completed this site clearance in October 2018 to pave the way for a new station frontage, concourse, entrances and new, longer platforms.

 Watch this video to see how we did it:

 3 – We worked with contractors Balfour Beatty and Dem-Master to recycle 100% of the brick, timber and concrete removed from the site for re-use elsewhere in the construction industry, including on housing developments, road building projects and the bio-mass sector.
 Some of it, in the form of brick and concrete, which had been crushed into small stone, even returned to Queen Street for re-use on-site as part of the base layer for the new station.